sile-typesetter/casile/README.md

     $ ln -s /path/to/casile
     ```

-2. Include the rules.mk file from your project's Makefile:
+2. Include the rules.mk file from your project’s Makefile:

     ```makefile
     # Direct approach